andrea-berling/lispv/README.md

 	add i10, i0, i12
 	sw i10, 0x100(i1) # 0xff is the base address of the array, of size 4B and length 10
 	bne i1, i0, loop # while i1 > 0
 ```

-The number representaiton is written to `Memory`.
+The number representation is written to `Memory`.

 ```
 0x00000000: 0x0040006f (4194415) [jal i0, 4]